mendix/docs/content/partners/siemens/mindsphere-development-considerations.md

 ## 5 Local Testing {#localtesting}

-### 5.1 Corporate Proxy
+### 5.1 Corporate Proxies

-For corporate web proxy, the following settings must be applied in Mendix Desktop Modeler in order to communicate with MindSphere during local development.
+If you need to use a corporate web proxy, the following settings must be applied in Mendix Studio Pro to allow communication with MindSphere during local development.

 {{% image_container width="50%" %}}![](attachments/mindsphere-development-considerations/proxy-settings.png){{% /image_container %}}

-Contact your local IT-department for the `proxyHost` and `proxyPort` values.
+Contact your local IT department for the `proxyHost` and `proxyPort` values you need.

 {{% alert type="info" %}}
-Proxy settings for version control used in Mendix Desktop Modeler:
+Proxy settings for version control used in Mendix Studio Pro:

-For more information about the version control used in Mendix Desktop Modeler see [Using Version Control in Mendix Desktop Modeler](https://docs.mendix.com/refguide7/using-version-control-in-the-dm#9-working-outside-the-desktop-modeler).
-Depending on your local development situation, you have to configure your version control client to use a proxy as well.
-This might be necessary if you have to solve a merge conflict manually.
+For more information about the version control used by Mendix apps, see [Using Version Control in Studio Pro](https://docs.mendix.com/refguide/using-version-control-in-studio-pro#9-working-outside-studio-pro).
+Depending on your local development environment, you may have to configure your version control client to use a proxy as well.
+You may need to do this to solve a merge conflict manually.
 {{% /alert %}}

 ### 5.2 Credentials